wodby/docs/2.0/docs/services/index.md

 ## Derivatives

 Derivatives are services that created from other services.
 For example, ssh server service added as a derivative to PHP-FPM.

 ## Options

 Options usually used to represent service versions, e.g. Nginx has two options: `1.23` and `1.22`.
 A service can have multiple options, specify one of them as default and add to some of them End of Life (EOL) date.

 ## Settings

+### Reference

+#### Type

+Every service has a type.
+Type defines the behavior of a service and how it managed.
+There are several types of services:

+- `service` stateless (e.g. Nginx) or a stateful (e.g. OpenSMTPD) service.
+Can be scalable
+- `db` database servers, stateful services
+- `infrastructure` used in infrastructure applications, currently, can be added only by Wodby.
+- `storage` used for distributed storage services, e.g. NFS or Rook
+- `datastore` memory storages like Redis and Memcached, stateful services
+- `search` stateful services, search engines like Elasticsearch and Solr Cloud.
+- `ssh` SSH server, usually used as derivative services

+#### Options

+#### Endpoints